 You would be more likely to snack on vegetables if they are ready to go, right?
 So…cut up some celery, carrots, cauliflower, broccoli, green pepper, or whatever you like, and store in an airtight container or bag in the front of the fridge so when you go there in search of munchies, you will have a healthy snack ready to go.

 Make your Own Salad Dressing and Have Salad Greens Ready

-Bottled dressing is convenient but just cannot compare to homemade.
+Bottled dressing is convenient but just does not compare to homemade.
 Make a big jar of your favorite dressing using quality ingredients, and pre-prep your salad greens, so you will be more likely to include a green salad with a meal.
-Here are some good vinaigrette recipes and instructions for how to prep your greens.
+Here are some nice vinaigrette dressing recipes.

 Make Veggie Fries